-Celtics Blow Out Nets To Win Their Second Straight - CLNS Media
+Celtics Blow Out Nets 139-96 for 10th Straight Win Over Brooklyn - CLNS Media

 “It’s definitely fun,” said Malcolm Brogdon following the game.
 “The starting five came out and set the tone, and I thought the second group came out and followed their lead and kept playing with a lot of energy on both ends.”

-Tatum and Brown led the way with 31 and 26 respectively, each shooting 7 for 12 from three.
-The entire team shot lights out from beyond the arc, making 59.1% of their threes at the half and 48.1% for the game, those numbers weighed down mostly by missed heat checks and shots during garbage time second-half possessions.
+Jayson Tatum and Jaylen Brown led the way with 31 and 26 respectively, each shooting 7 for 12 from three.
+The entire team shot lights out from beyond the arc, making 59.1% of their threes at the half and 48.1% for the game.

 On the boards, the Celtics feasted, out-rebounding the Nets by nearly 30.
 Robert Williams III in particular had a great night, posting 16 points and 9 rebounds, taking Nic Claxton completely out of the game, and breaking out a jump hook on the offensive end.